nnabinh/chat-ai/src/README.md

 ## Core Features & Components

-### 🏠 Home Feature (Main Chat Interface)
+### 🏠 Home Feature (Main Chat Interface & Messaging)

-The original 600+ line HomeScreen has been refactored into a modular architecture:
+The original 600+ line HomeScreen has been refactored into a modular architecture that includes all chat functionality:

 #### **Custom Hooks:**